Resident Evil: Novels

-Novelizations of three of the six Paul Anderson films; Genesis, Apocalypse, and Extinction, were written by Keith DeCandido.
+Novelizations of the films Genesis, Apocalypse, and Extinction were written by Keith DeCandido.
 Afterlife did not receive a novelization due to Capcom's decision to discontinue working with Pocket Books, who had been their primary source of publishing books up to that point, Capcom would later make Titan Books their primary publisher going forth.
 Retribution was written by John Shirley, while The Final Chapter was written by Tim Waggoner.
 Genesis was published over two years after that film's release and coincided with the publication of Apocalypse, Genesis being marketed as a prequel to Apocalypse, while the Extinction novel was released in late July 2007, two months before the film's release.
 The Final Chapter was published in December 2016 alongside the film's theatrical release.
 There was also a Japanese novelization of the first film, unrelated to DeCandido's version, written by Osamu Makino.
 Makino also wrote two novels based on the game Resident Evil: The Umbrella Chronicles.
 The books are a two-part direct novelization of the game and are published in Japanese and German only.
 The first novel, titled Biohazard: The Umbrella Chronicles Side A in Japan and Resident Evil: The Umbrella Chronicles 1 in Germany, was released on December 22, 2007.
 The second novel, titled Biohazard: The Umbrella Chronicles Side B in Japan and Resident Evil: The Umbrella Chronicles 2 in Germany, was published in January 2008.